jaredcobb/ovos-skill-openai/README.md

 - `api_key`: Your OpenAI API key [REQUIRED]
 - `model`: The OpenAI GPT model you wish to use (default is "gpt-3.5-turbo")
 - `system_prompt`: The system prompt for initiating conversations with the GPT model.
 This is how you give the model some personality.
 We have a basic default.
 - `wait_timeout`: The maximum amount of time OVOS should wait while speaking dialog to you.
 Some ChatGPT responses may take a while to finish.
-Depends on [this PR](https://github.com/OpenVoiceOS/OVOS-workshop/pull/146) being merged into OVOS Workshop, otherwise do not use this setting.
-Will eventually default this to 90 seconds.
 - `audio_files`: An array of audio files (one or many) to shuffle and play while we wait for the OpenAI response.
 The `gpt-4` model is particularly slow at times.
 This gives the user some feedback that it's processing.
 Must be an absolute path to a file on the device.
 Audio files should be less than three seconds long.

 ### Sample JSON Config